-AAMA: American Architectural Manufacturers Association, a national trade association that establishes voluntary standards for the window, door, and skylight industry.
+AAMA: The American Architectural Manufacturers Association, a national trade association that establishes voluntary standards for the window, door, and skylight industry.

 Acrylic: Thermoplastic glazing material in sheets and sealants.